OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 #### ext4

-The ext4 filesystem can support volumes up to 1 EB and file sizes up to 16 TB.
+The ext4 filesystem can support volumes up to `1 EB` and file sizes up to `16 TB`.
 Until very recently, ext4 was the most frequent default choice of Linux distributions, due to its excellent combination of performance, integrity, and stability.

-An extent is a group of contiguous blocks.
-Use of extents can improve large file performance and reduce fragmentation.
+An **extent** is a group of contiguous blocks.
+Use of extents can improve large file performance and reduce **fragmentation**.
 Extents replace the older block mapping mechanism from ext3.

 ext4 is backwards compatible with ext3 and ext2.
-It can pre allocate disk space for a file.
-The allocated space is usually guaranteed and contiguous.
-It also uses a performance technique called allocate-on-flush (delays block allocation until it writes data to disk). ext4 breaks the 32,000 subdirectory limit of ext3.
+It can **pre-allocate** disk space for a file.
+The allocated space is usually guaranteed and **contiguous**.
+It also uses a performance technique called **allocate-on-flush** (delays block allocation until it writes data to disk). ext4 breaks the 32,000 subdirectory limit of ext3.

-ext4 uses checksums for the journal which improves reliability.
+ext4 uses **checksums** for the journal which improves reliability.
 This can also safely avoid a disk I/O wait during journalling. ext4 provides timestamps measured in nanoseconds.

-The superblock is stored in block 0 of the disk, and contains global information about the ext4 filesystem:
+The **superblock** is stored in block 0 of the disk, and contains global information about the ext4 filesystem:

 - Mount count and maximum mount count (every time the disk is successfully mounted, mount count is incremented; the filesystem is checked every maximum-mount-counts or every 180 days whichever comes first)
 - Block size (block size can be set through the mkfs command)​